The Commission Receivable Journal Entry is to record the accrued Commission.

 2. Commission Receipt Journal Entry

-Real Accounts – Debit What Comes in and Credit what goes out
+Real Accounts – Debit What Comes in and Credit What Goes Out

 Frequently Asked Questions:

-Is commission receivable a debit or credit?
+Is commission receivable a debit or a credit?

-Is Commission receivable an income or asset?
+Is Commission receivable an income or an asset?

 Is Commission receivable an expense?